 Big Brother bosses have made a move to keep the house for at least one more year.

-The show's famous bungalow is currently due to be taken down in September when the current contract ends.
+Big Brother's famous bungalow is currently due to be taken down in September when the current contract ends.

 They state: "Due to the ongoing production needs for the Big Brother programme over the next 12 months, Endemol seeks the retention of the Big Brother building so that those filming commitments can be fulfilled.